-- Maximum sizes of the ship
+- Maximum sizes of the vessel

-- Maximum conditions for the ship
+- Maximum conditions for the vessel

-- Capacity of the fairway planning of other ships on the fairway
+- Availability of the fairway

-- Capacity of the nautical services
+- Availability of the nautical services

+- Clearances of other authorities, e.g. customs, immigration etc.

-The RTD berth is a request of the port to the ship to depart from the berth.
+The RTD berth is a request of the port to the vessel to depart from the berth.